gillesdegottex/percivaltts/README.md

 inside each file.
 In Percival, the trick is to specify the shape of the data as a suffix of the file path, e.g. `spectrum/*.spec:(-1,129)`. this suffix will be used, as is, to reshape the numpy array using `np.reshape(.)`.

+### Notes
+There is currrently no post-processing of the generated spectral amplitudes before the waveform synthesis.

 ### Author/Contributor
 Gilles Degottex <gad27@cam.ac.uk>